 What connects chemistry and coaching?

-This is quite a read so I am putting my contact form link here, and I am including a link to a webpage that gives some more information connecting chemistry and coaching might actually look like.
+This is quite a read so I am putting my contact form link here, and I am including a link to a webpage that gives some more information about what connecting chemistry and coaching might actually look like.
 I hope you will enjoy the read and get in touch!

 Chemistry and coaching go together.
 Most of us will have used the term ‘chemistry’ when describing how well people interact with each other.
 The quality of a relationship between two people is described by the nature of the ‘chemistry between them’.
 Chemistry is a word often used interchangeably with rapport.
 Both of them capture a sense of the way we build trust, that essential ingredient in every effective coaching relationship.